-- (2) Reflects the aggregate grant date fair value of the stock options granted to the Named Executive Officers in the applicable year, computed in accordance with FASB ASC Topic 718, excluding the effect of estimated forfeitures.
-See Note 13 to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the years ended December 31, 2017, December 31, 2018, and December 31, 2019 for a discussion of the relevant assumptions made in calculating the value of these awards.
-The aggregate grant date fair value will likely vary from the actual amount the Named Executive Officers receive based on a number of factors, including stock price fluctuations, timing of sale, and variances from valuation assumptions. - (3) Reflects annual incentive plan awards earned in the applicable year based upon the satisfaction of specified performance goals.
-For more information on the annual incentive compensation paid to Named Executive Officers for 2019, see the subsection of the CD&A titled "Annual Incentive Plan." - (4) Reflects the following amounts for 2019:
+- (2) Reflects the aggregate grant date fair value of the stock options granted to the Named Executive Officers in 2018, computed in accordance with FASB ASC Topic 718, excluding the effect of estimated forfeitures.
+See Note 13 to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2018 for a discussion of the relevant assumptions made in calculating the value of these awards.
+The aggregate grant date fair value will likely vary from the actual amount the Named Executive Officers receive in respect of the stock options, based on a number of factors, including stock price fluctuations, timing of sale, and variances from valuation assumptions. - (3) Reflects annual incentive plan awards earned in the applicable year based upon the satisfaction of specified performance goals.
+For more information on the annual incentive compensation paid to Named Executive Officers for 2020, see the subsection of the CD&A titled "Annual Incentive Plan." - (4) Reflects the following amounts for 2020: